Prince William is ‘furious’ at Prince Harry, Meghan Markle for ‘speaking with the world’s press’: source

 Markle, 39, a former American actress, became the Duchess of Sussex when she married Harry in May 2018 at Windsor Castle.
 The couple welcomed a son named Archie Harrison a year later.

-The Duke and Duchess of Sussex's departures from royal duties began in 2020 over what they described as the media’s intrusions and racist attitudes towards the former "Suits" star.
-The couple eventually moved to the coastal city of Montecito, Calif.
+The Duke and Duchess of Sussex's departures from royal duties began in 2020 over what they described as the media’s intrusions and racist attitudes toward the former "Suits" star.
+The couple eventually moved to the coastal city of Montecito, California.
 On June 4, they welcomed a daughter named Lilibet "Lili" Diana.

 WHY PRINCE CHARLES WILL BE MISSING FROM PRINCESS DIANA'S STATUE UNVEILING: REPORT